trpubins/fantasy-baseball-sse/README.md

 ## Requirements

-The project requires `Python 3.9`.
+The project was built with `Python 3.9`; other versions of `Python 3` may work but have not been tested.
 Dependencies are captured in *requirements.txt* files, which are intended to be installed using pip like so

 ```bash
 # Download dependencies